CCarissimo/RapidRL/presentation/exploration.md

 # Contributions - Combining Abstractions

 ![Here we show the tradeoff between variance and bias for abstractors with contexts of increasing size.
 We can use variance and bias to weigh larger contexts heavier when agents have observed fewer transitions.](images/novelty_linearly_combined.png)

+# Discussion

+1. How else can we combine Abstractions?
+2. Can we deal with a changing environment?
+3. How does this fit in with Open Ended Learning?